-By the end of the year, The Rocky Mountain News estimated that “From a million and a half to two millions of dollars in dust has been taken out, which has found its way to all parts of the Atlantic States and Territories…”
+By the end of the year, The Rocky Mountain News estimated that “From a million and a half to two million dollars in dust has been taken out, which has found its way to all parts of the Atlantic States and Territories…”

 During the winter of 1859-60, many new gold discoveries were made throughout the mountains and by February, miners were beginning to return.
 During that month, there was “a report of the discovery of a six-pound nugget near Gregory’s.”
 The discoverer was offered $16 per ounce for it but refused to sell.

 Also in February 1860, the first steam engine was assembled in Mountain City.
 It was used to produce shingles and was ready to crush quartz when the mines began delivering ore.
 This engine cost $1,500 when it was purchased at the foundry in Chicago, Illinois in late 1859.
 In March 1860, it was sold at Mountain City for $15,000.